 WORST CASE SCENARIO

 In the event that you fall and are swept away by the current:

 - Regain your composure: After the shock of falling, your primary concern should be reaching the safety of shore.
-There will be plenty of time to worry about all of your stuff once you are out of the water.
+There will be plenty of time to worry about whether or not your stuff is still dry once you are out of the water.

 - Position yourself so that you are floating on your back with your feet facing downstream.
 If collisions with river obstacles occur, better your feet than your head taking the brunt of the impact.

 - Two Options: There are two schools of thought in regards to whether or not you should hold onto your pack.